ozonesecretariat/contactdb/docs/development_guide.md

   ```
 - The Python code uses [ruff](https://docs.astral.sh/ruff/) for automatic linting and
   formating.
 Can be integrated into your IDE or manually run with:

   ```bash
   ruff format
   ruff check --fix
   ```

+- Run `pre-commit install` to set up the git hook scripts

 A workflow is integrated into GitHub action to check that any code push has been first processed with the project
 settings.
 See [code style workflow](../.github/workflows/lint.yml)